Special Relativity -- Applications to astronomy and the accelerator physics

-In the Chapter 12 we present a critical reexamination of radiation theory.
-To evaluate radiation fields arising from an external sources, we need to know the particle velocity $\vec{v}$ and the position $\vec{x}$ as a function of the lab frame time $t$.
-As discussed above, one should solve the usual Maxwell's equations in the lab frame with current and charge density created by particles moving along covariant trajectory.
-For an arbitrary parameter $v/c$ covariant calculations of the radiation process is very difficult.
-There are, however, circumstances in which calculations can be greatly simplified.
-As example of such circumstance is a non-relativistic radiation setup.
-The reason is that the non-relativistic assumption implies the dipole approximation which is of great practical significance.
-In accounting only for the dipole part of the radiation we neglect all information about the electron trajectory.
-That means that the dipole radiation does not show any sensitivity to the difference between covariant and non-covariant particle trajectories.
+In Chapter 20, we present a critical reexamination of radiation theory.
+To evaluate radiation fields generated by external sources, we must determine the particle velocity $\vec{v}$ and position $\vec{x}$ as functions of the lab-frame time $t$.
+As discussed earlier, Maxwell’s equations should be solved in the lab frame, incorporating the current and charge density produced by particles moving along their covariant trajectories.
+For arbitrary values of $v/c$, covariant calculations of radiation processes become highly complex.
+However, in certain cases, significant simplifications are possible.
+One such case is a non-relativistic radiation setup.
+The non-relativistic assumption enables the dipole approximation, which is of great practical importance.
+When considering only the dipole component of radiation, we disregard all details of the electron trajectory.
+Consequently, dipole radiation is insensitive to differences between covariant and non-covariant particle trajectories.
+However, this is merely the first and most practically relevant term in the expansion.
+To compute higher-order corrections beyond the dipole approximation, detailed knowledge of the electron trajectory is required.
+In such cases, relying on the non-covariant approach is insufficient, and the covariant trajectory must be used instead.

-But that is only the first and most practically important term.
-The other terms (higher multi-poles of radiation) tell us that there are higher order corrections to the dipole radiation approximation.
-The calculation of this correction requires detailed information about the electron trajectory.
-Obviously, in order to calculate the correction to the dipole radiation, we will have to use the covariant trajectory and not be satisfied with the non-covariant approach.